Cooleyy/EasySpawner/README.md

 While in game press "/" or "Numpad /" to show/hide the menu.
 Hotkey can be changed in config.

-The main feature of the provided menu is a search field that when typed into updates a dropdown of prefabs that contain the search term (non case-sensitive).
+The main feature of the provided menu is a search field that when typed into updates a list of prefabs that contain the search term (non case-sensitive).
 The prefabs will contain all manner of gameobjects from items, enemies, world objects, fx, vfx, sfx and anything else in the game.
 Anything that can be provided a level such as equipable items and enemies can be spawned at any level up to 999,999,999.
 The mod is fully client-side and not required by anyone but the person who wants to use it, this can be used on any server.